toberge/TDAT3020/17_wifi/README.md

 reaver -i "$MON" -d 10 -S -N -vv -b "$BSSID"
 ```

-for several hours, the PIN was cracked:
+for several hours, the PIN should be cracked.

-\<image with obscured PIN\>
+I did try exploiting WPS, but kept getting rate limited -- and in the setup for the router, WPS did not seem to be enabled.

-Disabled monitor mode with `airmon-ng stop "$MON"`.
+In any case, I would disable monitor mode with `airmon-ng stop "$MON"`.

 ## WPA2